 - Open & Close Dates – The road is generally open from the Saturday of Memorial Day weekend to early October, weather depending.
-You can check out their Facebook page for up to date information.
+You can check out their Facebook page for up-to-date information.

-Beartooth Highway FAQ’s:
+Beartooth Highway FAQ’s

 The answer to this is mostly weather dependent.
 If you’re not used to how bad winter conditions can be in these areas in June, check out this article from Powell Tribune showing a photo of real road conditions for an unexpected June blizzard.

-You need to know the weather conditions and proceed with caution, or wait altogether if it’s a snow storm.
+You need to know the weather conditions and proceed with caution, or wait altogether if it’s a snowstorm.
 You don’t want to be caught in elevations over 10,000′ in a blizzard.
-These conditions are life threatening to put it lightly.
+These conditions are life-threatening to put it lightly.

-Also you’re unlikely to pick up a cell signal here to call for help.
-In the early season there are tall snow banks lining the highway.
+Also, you’re unlikely to pick up a cell signal here to call for help.
+In the early season, there are tall snow banks lining the highway.
 These can create patches of ice to watch out for as well.
-We went in early July and had to pull over for several violent rain and thunder storms over the few days we were there.
+We went in early July and had to pull over for several violent rain and thunderstorms over the few days we were there.

 The amount of rain coming down made it almost impossible to see.
-So even during the height of summer you’ll need to pay attention to the weather.
-This road is steep with large drop offs with little more than a thin guardrail, so good weather is a must!
+So even during the height of summer, you’ll need to pay attention to the weather.
+This road is steep with large drop-offs with little more than a thin guardrail, so good weather is a must!

 I would allow for at least 3 hours, or more for small side excursions like roadside waterfalls.
 We spent days along this road camping and hiking before heading to Yellowstone.

-The ‘Beartooth’ is the spiky mountain in the far right side of the first photo.
+The ‘Beartooth’ is the spiky mountain on the far right side of the first photo.
 It’s the tiny triangle in my photo above.
 The name comes from the Native Crow name Na Piet Say which means ‘the bears tooth’.
 It’s best seen from the West Summit pull-out, and you’ll see a wooden sign saying ‘Beartooth’.
 We never did get a great photo of it since it was raining when we were at the pull-off!

-The road reaches it’s highest point at Beartooth Pass at 10,947.
+The road reaches its highest point at Beartooth Pass at 10,947.

 There’s almost no cell service at all along this road until you are near either town.
 We were able to pick up a slight signal at the pass which was helpful for looking ahead in the weather forecast.

-And now onto story time!
+And now onto storytime

 We spent just shy of 4 days coming from Red Lodge to Cooke City before heading into Yellowstone National Park.
 But you can take whatever route works best for you.
-In fact most people come from Yellowstone and start their journey from Cooke City.
+In fact, most people come from Yellowstone and start their journey from Cooke City.